 Having a strong, positive corporate culture where workers are regularly recognized and rewarded for their contributions creates a happy workplace.
 Young workers tend to be excited about going to workplaces that provide opportunities to make important contributions and where their supervisors and peers appreciate and value them.
 Young workers enjoy good incentives, but feeling valued and respected is most important to them.
 Creating a recognition program that rewards excellence and makes Gen Z and other Millennials feel like they are important, loved and appreciated helps to build an attractive company culture which they will commit to, embrace and enjoy.

 In Their Best Interest

 Talented employees know it’s in their best interest to be part of a company that cares about their future and their happiness.
 Companies can show that by offering them advanced training, opportunities for growth, and a chance to show their skills.
 Plus, they want to feel valued and know their work will be recognized and rewarded with incentives they want.
 This makes them feel it’s in their best interest to stay and grow with companies that demonstrate they believe in young workers and are willing to provide them with the things they want and need to be successful, happy and comfortable.

 Creating A Successful Corporate Rewards Program

-Companies trying to create successful corporate rewards programs must make sure they meet their young workers’ needs and expectations.
+Companies trying to create successful corporate rewards and recognition programs must make sure they meet their young workers’ needs and expectations.
 The rewards program should help create a better work-life balance and offer rewards and experiences employees can share with their loved ones outside of work.
 This will help make young staff members happier and better motivated.
 Young workers tend to change jobs regularly.
 With a thoughtfully designed corporate rewards program, you can reduce turnover and keep valued young employees, by recognizing and rewarding them.
 That will make them excited to come to work each day.